-- Know someone who might have been abused
+- you know someone who might have been abused

 Types of abuse

-Physical abuse is any injury to a kid's body that doesn't happen by accident.
-Hitting, beating, shaking, punching, biting, burning, scratching, strangling or choking a child is child abuse
+- Physical abuse: Any use of physical force against a child that doesn’t happen by accident and causes injury.
+Hitting, beating, shaking, punching, biting, burning, scratching, strangling or choking a child are all examples of child abuse.

-Sexual abuse is any type of sexual involvement or contact between a child and an adult.
-It's anything from voyeurism (watching) to sexual acts and incest (sex between family members).
-For more info, see the sexual assault fact sheet.
+- Sexual abuse: Any type of sexual involvement or contact between a child and an adult.
+Sexual abuse can be voyeurism (spying on or watching a child), sexual acts and incest (sex between family members).
+For more information on sexual abuse, read about sexual assault.

-Neglect is when a child isn't given things they need to grow, like shelter, food, hygiene, supervision, medical attention, education or safety.
+- Neglect: Failing to provide a child with the things they need to grow, such as shelter, food, hygiene, supervision, medical attention, education or safety.